DhakshinBala/Dhakshinbala-portfolio/README.md

 <h2 align="center">
-  Dhakshineshwara Balaji Selvaraj <br/>
-  <a href="https://www.rahuljha.info/" target="_blank">Dhakshineshwara Balaji Selvaraj</a>
+  <a href="https://dhakshinbala.github.io/Dhakshinbala-portfolio/#/" target="_blank">Dhakshineshwara Balaji Selvaraj</a>
 </h2>

 <br/>

 ## Built With

-My personal portfolio website <a href="https://dhakshinbala.github.io/Dhakshinbala-portfolio/#/work" target="_blank">Dhakshineshwara Balaji Selvaraj</a> features some of my projects as well as my resume and technical skills.<br/>
+My personal portfolio website <a href="https://dhakshinbala.github.io/Dhakshinbala-portfolio/#/" target="_blank">Dhakshineshwara Balaji Selvaraj</a> features some of my projects as well as my resume and technical skills.<br/>

 This project is built using these technologies.